CircuitJS/C3/Built-in-circuits-in-CircuitJS/English

 We will now add a capacitor to the circuit and attempt to get a pure DC output.

-First, use the swap terminals option to change the orientation of the diode to forward bias.
+First, use the swap terminals option to change the orientation of the diode to forward bias. |

 Now, click on Draw menu, go to Passive components and select Add Capacitor (Polarized)

-Make the changes in the circuit to connect the capacitor parallel to the resistor as shown.
+Drag and draw the capacitor in the working area.
+Make the changes in the circuit to connect the capacitor parallel to the resistor as shown. |

-Use the edit option to change the capacitor value to 1000 microfarads
+Use edit option to change the capacitor value to 1000 microfarads | Use the edit option to change the capacitor value to 1000 microfarads

-The half-wave rectifier converts AC to pulsating DC by permitting current flow in one direction.
+Notice the changes in the output graph.
+Changing the capacitor value can result in a pure DC output.
+The half-wave rectifier converts AC to pulsating DC by permitting current flow in one direction. |

 Let us study another circuit available on the CircuitJS platform.

 Click on the Circuits menu, go to Transistors and select Multivibrators.
+Then choose the Astable Multivibrator circuit.
+An astable multivibrator circuit will be shown on your screen. |

 Astable Multivibrator